Systems of Linear Equations

 Elimination can be faster ... but needs to be kept neat.

-The idea is that you can safely do these:
+The idea is that we can safely:

-Like in these examples:
+Like in these two examples:

 elimination methods